 Prerequisites

 For the Master of Science in Economics, students with a Bachelor of Science in Economics and courses in calculus and matrix or linear algebra will have the necessary foundation in economics, statistics and mathematics.
-Students who lack this foundation should complete the following undergraduate courses at U.T.Dallas or their equivalents at another institution: ECON 3310 Intermediate Microeconomics, ECON 3311 Intermediate Macroeconomics, ECON 4351 Mathematical Economics, ECON 4355 Econometrics, and -EPPS 3303 Introduction to Social Statistics, MATH 1325 Applied Calculus I, MATH 1326 Applied Calculus II, and MATH 2333 Matrices, Vectors, and their Applications in order to begin the program.
+Students who lack this foundation should complete the following undergraduate courses at UT Dallas or their equivalents at another institution: ECON 3310 Intermediate Microeconomics, ECON 3311 Intermediate Macroeconomics, ECON 4351 Mathematical Economics, ECON 4355 Econometrics, and EPPS 3405 Introduction to Social Statistics, MATH 1325 Applied Calculus I, MATH 1326 Applied Calculus II, and MATH 2333 Matrices, Vectors, and their Applications in order to begin the program.

 Degree Requirements